Dungeons & Dragons in other media: Theme park attraction

 From April to May 2025, the Dungeons & Dragons: Secrets of Waterdeep attraction was available at Universal Studios Hollywood as part of their "Universal Fan Fest Nights" program.
-This attraction featured a guided performance across various themed rooms rooms; it also includes a life-sized puppet of Xanathar, created by the Jim Henson's Creature Shop, that is operated by a live puppeteer.
+This attraction featured a guided performance across various themed rooms; it also includes a life-sized puppet of Xanathar, created by the Jim Henson's Creature Shop, that is operated by a live puppeteer.
+The attraction returned as part of the 2026 "Universal Fan Fest Nights" lineup.

 Lin Codega of Rascal commented the attraction is a "Hollywood soundstage reserved for five rooms, one puzzle, and a static storytelling experience" which "looks incredible" but lacks the typical horror theming "at the root of this style of Universal installation" which leads it to seem "a little perfunctory".
 Christina Radish of Collider highlighted that the Horror Nights houses take up "50-60% of the same space" in comparison, noting that "one of the most impressive things about the space for this experience is the amount of set dressing and the amount of Easter eggs".
 Codega similarly thought that "the set design and detail are very cool", highlighting that every "room is full of cheeky winks to D&D lore" and in particular, the Xanathar puppet is "bright and fearsome and delightful".
 Sabina Graves of Io9 explained that Xanathar "sits on a pile of gold and it's a towering behemoth—think Audrey II's final form in Little Shop of Horrors or for Horror Nights Fans, the Alien Queen from the Alien vs. Predator house".
 Graves commented that it is "so cool that" Xanathar is "not solely a pre-programmed animatronic and brings in that immersive gaming feel with a puppeteer putting on a performance, which almost makes it feel like you're in a Jim Henson Dungeons & Dragons movie".
 Codega also opined on the gap between D&D Experiences and the game itself, noting that the goal of this attraction "is to have a fun, associative brand experience"; the attraction "takes out imagination and replaces it with a physical reality, swapping personal investiture for immersion" – "as experiences begin to dominate the entryways into tabletop roleplaying games as the attention economy is continually left breathless at the sight of a thousand-pound dragon, our rituals of play are routinely sacrificed on the altar of corporate control".